WeegeeNumbuh1/FlightGazer/README.md

 ***The [Changelog](Changelog.txt) has all the details, but as a bulleted list:***

 ### Summary
-- Visualize and figure out what aircraft are flying nearby your location, in a cool-looking way!
+- **Visualize and figure out what aircraft are flying nearby your location, in a cool-looking way!**
   - Shows an aircraft's callsign (or registration as fallback), distance and direction from your location, the aircraft's country of registration, current altitude, and speed, all provided from `dump1090`
   - With API access you also can see the origin and destination airport, as well as how long the aircraft has been flying
   - If you don't want to use the API, there's an available "Enhanced Readout" mode that shows even more aircraft info from `dump1090`, such as latitude, longitude, ground track, vertical speed, and RSSI
-  - With v.6.0.0 and newer, you can see additional info like aircraft type, airline, and owner, all without needing API access
+  - Additional info like aircraft type, airline, and owner, is available without needing API access
   - There are a total of [3 different layouts for aircraft info](#screen-layout)!
-- It's a neat looking clock when there aren't any aircraft flying overhead
+- **It's a neat looking clock when there aren't any aircraft flying overhead**
   - When `dump1090` is running, shows overall stats like how many aircraft you're tracking at the moment, how many aircraft flew by today, and the farthest aircraft you can detect
   - Display sunrise and sunset times, detailed signal stats for your ADS-B receiver, extended calendar info, and even local weather info
 - Extensive logging and [terminal output](#interactive-mode) capabilities as a core function